ESCOMP/mizuRoute/docs/source/users_guide/Build_model.rst

 Once you have all the external libraries, you can try compiling mizuRoute using the following steps for using the ``Makefile`` under ``mizuRoute/route/build``.
+Here assume that all the libaries are installed using homebrew 🍺, and gnu compiler is used.

 1. Navigate to your local copy of the mizuRoute top directory.